arsevska/mappy/Postcode areas/README.md

 ### UK postal areas
-This folder contains the shapefile with the UK postal areas
+This folder contains the shapefile of the UK postal areas The projection of the shapefile is according to the British National Grid and EPSG Code: "EPSG:27700"